Wildlife deterrents and population control

 Wild birds and netting

-Bird netting that's used to keep away birds can trap or kill wild birds if it's not installed or looked after properly.
-Netting can also stop birds from getting to hedgerows, trees or other nesting areas needed for their development.
+Bird netting used to keep birds away can trap or kill wild birds if it's not installed or looked after properly.
+Netting can also stop birds from getting to hedgerows, trees or other nesting areas they need.

 If you find an area or building where birds are getting caught in netting, please report it to us.